dassencio/super-easy-geoIP/README.md

 If you (or your web host provider) use Apache, the server should already be working.
-Try opening the root page where you are hosting easy-geoIP (e.g. ``my-domain.org/geoip``); if everything is working, you will see the geolocation information for you own IP address.
-This is the type of output you should see:
+Try opening the root page where you are hosting easy-geoIP (e.g. ``my-domain.org/geoip``); if everything is working, you will see the geolocation data for you own IP address.
+This is the type of output you should
+see:

 	{
 	  "subdivision1": {